Canine von Willebrand Disease

 spite of pre-operative transfusion.

 Treatment of a severe bleeding episode requires transfusion of canine blood products.
-There is no drug, vitamin, hormone, or dietary modification that can induce production of vWF.
+Plasma products can be transfused pre-operatively to prevent surgical hemorrhage.
+Desmopressin acetate (DDAVP) can also be used to improve hemostasis in dogs with mild subtype (Type 1) VWD.
 Bleeding from minor injuries may be controlled using sutures, bandages or wound glue.
 Affected dogs should not be given drugs that interfere with normal blood clotting mechanisms.
 These drugs include aspirin, sulfa-type antibiotics, and heparin.

-Laboratory diagnosis of vWD is most often based on results of von Willebrand factor antigen assay (abbreviated vWF:Ag).
-This test measures the amount or concentration of vWF in a blood sample.
-The Comparative Coagulation Section reports each dog's result as %vWF:Ag compared to a 100% standard.
-Dogs having low plasma vWF:Ag (below 50%) are at risk for transmitting or expressing the vWD trait.
-In general, the most severely affected dogs have marked reduction in plasma vWF:Ag, with values of less than 15%.
+Laboratory diagnosis of VWD is most often based on results of von Willebrand factor antigen assay (abbreviated VWF:Ag).
+This test measures the amount or concentration of VWF in a blood sample.
+The Comparative Coagulation Laboratory reports each dog's result as %VWF:Ag compared to a 100% standard.
+Dogs having low plasma VWF:Ag (below 50%) are predicted at risk of transmitting or expressing the vWD trait.
+In general, the most severely affected dogs have marked reduction in plasma VWF:Ag, with values of less than 25%.

-The methods used to draw, process, and ship samples are important for accurate results.
-Samples containing clots or hemolysis (red cell breakdown) are the most likely to yield inaccurate or unreproducible results.
+The methods used to draw, process, and ship samples are important for accurate VWF:Ag results.
+Samples containing clots or hemolysis (red cell breakdown) are likely to yield inaccurate or irreproducible results.
 Use of a standard sampling technique ensures optimum sample quality.
+See sampling information.

-Plasma vWF levels fluctuate from day to day in normal, healthy dogs.
+Plasma VWF levels fluctuate somewhat from day to day in normal, healthy dogs.
 This fluctuation is exaggerated during pregnancy or heat in bitches, and in any dog having a systemic illness (especially liver disease or inflammatory disorders).
-Baseline values of vWF:Ag are more accurate genetic predictors for vWD status, therefore samples for genetic screening should be drawn from healthy dogs and bitches not pregnant or in heat.
+VWF values are most useful as genetic predictors for VWD status at physiologic “quiet” times, when collected from healthy dogs and bitches not pregnant or in heat.
 Puppies can be sampled as young as 6 to 8 weeks of age.

-Diagnostic ranges of vWF:Ag are used to identify vWD-affected dogs and as an aid for predicting genetic status for the vWD trait in asymptomatic dogs.
+Diagnostic ranges of VWF:Ag are used to identify VWD-affected dogs and as an aid for predicting genetic status for the VWD trait.

 |Normal||70 to 180|